crallen/chrisallen.codes/content/portfolio.md

 +++
 title = "Portfolio"
-description = "A summary of projects I've worked on" slug = "portfolio"
+description = "A brief history of the projects Chris Allen has worked on during his time as a software developer" keywords = ["Chris Allen", "Christopher R. Allen", "portfolio", "software developer", "software engineer"] slug = "portfolio"
 +++